guardianproject/haven/README.md

 ## Building

 The application can be built using Android Studio and Gradle.
+It relies on a number of third-party dependencies, all which are open-source.

 ## Usage